srinivasyadav18/xapian-gsoc-plan/proposal.rst

 **Please note any uncertainties or aspects which depend on further research or investigation.**

-Compatiblilty of using libtool with the go build system.
+Compatiblilty of libtool with the go build system.

 **How useful will your results be when not everything works out exactly as planned?**